-To unload a partial CUI file using the CUIUNLOAD command
+To unload a partial CUIx file using the CUIUNLOAD command

-- 1 At the command prompt, enter cuiunload.
+- 1 At the Command prompt, enter cuiunload.

-- 2 In the Load/Unload Customizations dialog box, in the Loaded Customizations Group box, select a CUI file.
+- 2 In the Load/Unload Customizations dialog box, in the Loaded Customizations Group box, select a CUIx file.

 - 3 Click Unload, and then click Close.

-To unload a partial CUI file using the Customize tab
+To unload a partial CUIx file using the Customize tab

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, select Main CUI File from the drop-down list.
+2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, select Main Customization File (<customization file name>.cuix) from the drop-down list.

-3 In the tree view of the main CUI file, click the plus sign (+) next to the Partial CUI Files node to expand it.
+- 3 In the tree view of the main CUIx file, click the plus sign (+) next to the Partial Customization Files node to expand it.

-Any partial menus loaded in the main CUI file are displayed.

-4 Right-click the partial CUI file that you want to unload.
-Click Unload CUI File.
+Any partial CUIx files loaded in the main CUIx file are displayed. - 4 Right-click the partial CUIx file that you want to unload.
+Click Unload <customization file name>.cuix.

-The file is removed from the list.
+The partial CUIx file is unloaded and removed from the list.

-To add commands to a partial CUI file
+To add commands to a partial CUIx file

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, select the partial CUI file from the drop-down list.
+- 1 Click Manage tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, select the partial CUIx file from the drop-down list.